younghyun1/younghyun1/README.md

 ## Earlier work

 - **Samsung C&T HQ digital twin:** Led Rust/Axum backend and infrastructure development for a system integrating thousands of building sensors.
 Simplified the architecture and reduced monthly cloud spending from approximately $5,000 to $150; brought many previously multi-second P99 request paths into single- or double-digit milliseconds.
-- **Hyundai, Kia, and Genesis official apps:** Contributed Java/Spring Boot APIs, integrations, and Rust/Python internationalization pipelines for official automotive applications.
+- **Hyundai, Kia, and Genesis official apps:** Contributed Java/Spring Boot APIs, integrations, and Rust/Python data pipelines for official automotive smartphone application services.
 - **YouTube analytics for Pampam Inc.:** Designed a Rust/PostgreSQL backend and data-collection workflows covering tens of millions of comments and users, with model-assisted summaries and deployment on AWS and GCP.

 ## Projects